 Article processing procedure

-The article processing procedure in SIM follows the following scheme: the editor-in-chief or the deputy editor-in-chief, or the section editor where the article is submitted, has two weeks to review a submission and make an initial editorial decision, which can either result in rejection of the article or its assignment to an editor.
+The article processing procedure in SIM follows the following scheme: the section editor where the article is submitted, has two weeks to review a submission and make an initial editorial decision, which can result in rejection of the article, its assignment to an editor, a demand to change section, or a forward of the paper to the editor in chief.

 The "desk reject" process at SIM journal follows the principles outlined in the editorial by Régis Meissonier (2015), then Editor-in-Chief of SIM, titled "Critical Points of a Desk Reject" This editorial specifies the importance of the following elements: "the scientific nature of the manuscript, precision of the argumentation, clarity of writing style, structure, and level of French or English, as well as other points specified in the author guidelines".
 It has formalized four additional critical for the journal: